TarantulaTechnology/Biology-of-Brain-and-Behavior/syllabus.md

 * short overview of brain anatomy and function
-* how do scientists get to know this? overview of neuroscientific methods structural and functional methods lesion studies, MRI, DTI, marking and tracing methods, brainbow fMRI, electode recordings, EEG, TMS, TDCS, TACS (trochę o optycznym EEG - jak się to nazywa)
+* how do scientists get to know this? overview of neuroscientific methods structural and functional methods lesion studies, MRI, DTI, marking and tracing methods, (short mention of brainbow - nice pictures) fMRI, electode recordings, EEG, TMS, TDCS/TACS
 * overview of resources helpful in learning about the brain (brain form top to bottom, scholarpedia ...)
 * using Google Scholar and pubmed to find relevant information
 * navigating structure of a neuroscientific paper